TelenorStartIoT/tutorials/10-graphql/README.md

   * Use the GraphQL API to query Things
   * Display a list of Things in a static HTML page

-### Contents

-  1. Use the MIC GraphiQL Playground to Test GraphQL Queries
-  2. Setup HTML Page and Run a GraphQL Query
-  3. Run a GraphQL Query Using the MIC SDK

-# 1. Use the MIC GraphiQL Playground to Test GraphQL Queries
+## 1. Use the MIC GraphiQL Playground to Test GraphQL Queries

 In order to explore the "graph" that the MIC GraphQL API exposes, you can use the GraphiQL playground to test and explore available queries.
 Access the playground here: